jaxwilko/wn-mix-plugin/readme.md

 # Winter Mix

-This plugin is still under active development and should not be used in production without serious testing.

 ### Installation

 We leverage the npm v7 feature workspaces to manage plugin resources from the application's root.